 Gull Rock – Don’t miss the rusted out moorings left over from the days when massive rafts made of white pine and white oak were floated down to Montreal for shipment to Europe.
 You can see it on Gull Rock – a tiny speck of an island.

-A gourmet lunch on the guided kayaking tour
+Enjoy a gourmet lunch on the guided kayaking tour

 One of the highlights of my day trip – apart from kayaking – was the gourmet lunch offered.
 It was healthy and delicious – with three types of bread, three types of meat and cheese including organic cheddar, vegetables galore, fruits and smoothie type drinks offered.